alewarne/MachineUnlearning/README.md

 Due to size limitations we publish not every model but some to experiment with.

-* The [LSTM](models/LSTM) folder contains a language generation model as described in the paper.
-The canary sentence has been inserted 29 times and the telephone number that will be predicted is 0123456789.
+* The [LSTM](models/LSTM) folder contains two language generation model as described in the paper.
+The canary sentence has been inserted 8 and 29 times respectively and the telephone number that will be predicted is 0123456789.
 * The [CNN](models/CNN) folder contains the poisoned CNN model that has been trained on the CIFAR-10 dataset.

+### Example Usage

+We provide [examples](example_notebooks) to reproduces the results from the paper in jupyter notebooks.

 ### Data

-Due to size limitations we did not upload the Drebin and Enron dataset and refer to the original papers.
-The remaining datasets used for training can be found in the [data](data) folder.
+Due to size limitations we did not upload the raw data for the Drebin and Enron dataset and refer to the original papers instead.
+The vector representations to run the experiments are given instead.
+All of them can be found in the [train_test_data](train_test_data) folder.

 ### BibTex